balpars/Security-Headers-Validator/README.md

 Security Headers Validator is a Python tool designed to detect missing security headers and use of deprecated headers, based on the OWASP Secure Headers Project.
 It provides a simple way to identify potential security risks associated with the headers sent by web servers.

-Security Header Validator detects:
+Security Headers Validator detects:
  - Missing security headers
  - Use of deprecated security headers
  - Use of recommended security headers

-Security Header Validator is written to be modular and hackable, you can easily add your custom headers and it's best practices.
+Security Headers Validator is written to be modular and hackable, you can easily add your custom headers and it's best practices.

-## Security Header Validator in Action
+## Security Headers Validator in Action

 <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/89816332/304434905-3738fa09-045a-4f68-bc52-ad5c9301d92d.gif?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAVCODYLSA53PQK4ZA%2F20240213%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20240213T140321Z&X-Amz-Expires=300&X-Amz-Signature=b7989db5491c453d1dd359ac2c293b968ad51461b1a8f6579c016d449a2700b3&X-Amz-SignedHeaders=host&actor_id=159152213&key_id=0&repo_id=753684265" width=800px>

 ## Installation

-Security Header Validator supports **Python 3**.
+Security Headers Validator supports **Python 3**.
 Just clone the repository and and all is set.
 Install the requests library if needed.

 ```
 $ git clone https://github.com/balpars/Security-Headers-Validator.git